cail/image_to_sensor_cv/README.md

 - **Multiple Image Sources**: Support for local image files and Home Assistant camera entities
 - **Image Cropping**: Configurable cropping to focus on specific areas of the image
 - **Extensible Processors**: Modular architecture for different types of image analysis
-- **Analog Gauge Reader**: Built-in processor for reading analog gauge values using OpenCV
+- **Analog Gauge Reader**: Built-in processor for reading analog gauge values with or without OpenCV
+- **Gauge positioning**: Gauge position is detected smartly.
+However system still expects image is cropped, so gauge takes 40%-80% of overall image.

 ## Installation